pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Every relationship is like fine piece of crystal: Beautiful and unique, but if you tap even lightly on just the the wrong spot, it can shatter."
 --Lubomir Komarov

+"I'm full of useless trivia and information no one cares about except me."
+--Lubomir Komarov

 "Justice Scalia called the Court's interpretation of the Obamacare ruling 'pure applesauce'.
 God, I love this country."
 --Chris Komarov, 30th June 2015